Immuno-Oncology Investing & Partnering Speaker Biographies

 Dr. Tesi has been President, Chief Executive Officer and acting Chief Medical Officer since the formation of the Inmune Bio in September 2015.
 From November 2011 to May 2015, Dr. Tesi was CEO, President and Acting Chief Medical Officer of FPRT Bio Inc., a development-stage biotech company formed to develop XPro1595 for the treatment of neurodegenerative disease and other inflammatory diseases.
 From November 2010 to October 2011, Dr. Tesi was Chief Medical Officer of Adienne SRL, an emerging biotech company in Bergamo, Italy focused on products to treat patients with hematologic malignancy.
 From June 2007 to September 2010, Dr. Tesi was CEO and President of Coronado Biosciences, a company he founded.
 Dr. Tesi entered the biotech arena with Sangstat Medical Corporation in 1997 after a career as an academic transplant surgeon.
 Dr. Tesi received his MD degree from Washington University School of Medicine in 1982.

-Maude Tessier, Former Executive Director, Business Development, Boston Innovation Hub, Merck
+Maude Tessier, PhD, Vice President, Business Development, Kyn Therapeutics; Former Executive Director, Business Development, Boston Innovation Hub, Merck

-Maude brings over 12 years of business development and licensing experience in pharma, biotech and academia.
-Maude is a Co-Chair of the Business Development & Finance Working Group at MassBio.
-She is formerly Executive Director, Business Development & Licensing at Merck & Co.
-Prior to joining Merck, Maude was Assistant Director, Business Development and Strategic Initiatives in the Technology and Innovation Development Office (TIDO) at Boston Children’s Hospital.
-In this role, she initiated, developed and realized discovery alliances between Boston Children’s and industry partners, as well as lead TIDO’s marketing team efforts including external and internal communications, outreach events and strategic marketing initiatives.
+Dr. Maude Tessier brings over 12 years of business development, licensing and alliance management experience in pharma, biotech and academia.
+Most recently, she served as Executive Director, Business Development & Licensing at Merck & Co, leading oncology partnering in the Boston Innovation Hub.
+Prior to joining Merck, Maude was Assistant Director, Business Development and Strategic Initiatives in the Technology and Innovation Development Office at Boston Children’s Hospital.
+In this role, she forged discovery alliances with industry partners, as well as built and managed the marketing & communications team.
 Maude began her career at Xanthus Pharmaceuticals, a small venture-backed oncology biotech company in Cambridge, MA, where she had key roles in Business Development, and Program Management of a Phase 3 asset and its eventual FDA approval.
-Maude earned her Ph.D. from the Department of Medical Biophysics at the University of Toronto.
-Her graduate research was focused on identifying and characterizing a novel serine/threonine protein kinase involved in cancer.
+Maude is Co-Chair of the Business Development & Finance Working Group at MassBio.
+She holds a B.Sc. in Biochemistry from McGill University and a Ph.D. from the Department of Medical Biophysics at the University of Toronto.

 Ilan Zipkin, PhD, Vice President, Business Development, Parker Institute for Cancer Immunotherapy